KirkB1693/Political_Preparedness/README.md

-This project shows all upcoming US elections and allows the user to follow elections, navigate to web pages with the appropriate voter information for each election, and lets the users find all representatives for the current location or any location entered byt the user.
+This project shows all upcoming US elections and allows the user to follow elections, navigate to web pages with the appropriate voter information for each election, and lets the users find all representatives for the current location or any location entered by the user.